 - "Music Litigation," panelist, North American Entertainment, Sports and Intellectual Property Law Conference (November 2011 and 2012)

 - "Advanced Topics in Entertainment Related Litigation," panelist, American Bar Association Forum on the Entertainment and Sports Industries Symposium (May 2011, 2012, 2013 and 2014)

 Julie is a Kentucky Colonel, an honor bestowed by the Commonwealth of Kentucky in recognition of noteworthy accomplishments and outstanding service to a community, state or the nation.
 She is also a member of the Recording Academy and the Americana Music Association.
 Julie is a member of the California State Bar and Bar Association of San Francisco and is on the Board of Directors of the Fair Trade Fund, a nonprofit anti-slavery organization.
 Prior to joining the firm, she served as clerk for Judge Samuel Conti of the United States District Court for the Northern District of California.
-She has also served as a volunteer with the Hopi Appellate Project.

 Julie graduated magna cum laude from Western Kentucky University with a bachelor’s degree in Performing Arts (1987) and earned her law degree from the University of California, Berkeley School of Law (Boalt Hall) (1998).